ysyk2021/train-your-brain-for-focus-exercises-and-techniques-for-improving-your-concentration/src/chapter-8-3.md

-# Strategies for Using Technology Tools to Support Brain Training for Focus

 In this chapter, we will discuss strategies for using technology tools to support brain training for focus.
 We will explore how to integrate technology into your daily routine, set goals and track progress, and use gamification techniques to stay motivated.